hjjvandam/2rdm-offdiag/src/README.md

 charge and the number of open shell orbitals are both 0 unless the number of electrons for the specified charge is odd.
 In that case the default number of open shells will be 1.

+It turns out that the results are rather different using Unrestricted Full-CI versus Restricted Full-CI.
+The unrestricted version can generate spin broken solutions, with rather different occupation numbers.
+Hence I have created two different versions of the script.
+One that performs Restricted Full-CI calculations where the wavefunction is restricted to singlet states.
+Another one that performs Unrestricted Full-CI calculations without spin restrictions.
+Note also that when repeating the Full-CI calculation in the natural orbital basis you have to make sure that the code finds the same state again.
+I found that the Full-CI code has to calculate multiple states to have a good chance of finding the same state again.